-- the developer must identify and safeguard a pipe route to allow connection between the building and the highway or identified network route where available. - the developer must not in any other way compromise or prevent the potential connection. - 5.256 Where this is not possible, proposals should be submitted with a viability / deliverability assessment, to justify departure from the heating hierarchy.
+- 5.256 Where this is not possible, proposals should be submitted with a viability / deliverability assessment, to justify departure from the heating hierarchy.

-Assessments must: - be compliant with the CIBSE Heat Networks Code of Practice for the UK. - be completed by a suitably qualified individual. - include baseline energy consumption and carbon emissions calculations for regulated and non-regulated energy use. - compare the economies of a heat network solution (this includes the cost of a communal boiler system, heat meters, heat interface units and plate heat exchanger) against an individual heating scenario (such as individual gas boilers alongside an equivalent level of micro-renewables that would be required to meet energy efficiency requirements). - provide a breakdown of the cost estimates and assumptions used for the assessment. - include linear heat density calculations for the site. - present Internal Rate of Return (IRR), capital expenditure, cost and carbon savings as outputs.
+Assessments must: - be compliant with the Chartered Institution of Building Services Engineers (CIBSE) Heat Networks Code of Practice for the UK. - be completed by a suitably qualified individual. - include baseline energy consumption and carbon emissions calculations for regulated and non-regulated energy use. - compare the economies of a heat network solution (this includes the cost of a communal boiler system, heat meters, heat interface units and plate heat exchanger) against an individual heating scenario (such as individual gas boilers alongside an equivalent level of micro-renewables that would be required to meet energy efficiency requirements). - provide a breakdown of the cost estimates and assumptions used for the assessment. - include linear heat density calculations for the site. - present Internal Rate of Return (IRR), capital expenditure, cost and carbon savings as outputs.